 Limited space is provided for prams.

 Cash is king as Cityride do not have Eft-Pos facilities.
-Costs beginning 3 August 2015 are:
+One way costs beginning 1 July 2018 are:

 Route 1: Rainbow Springs and Rainbow Farm, Skyline Rotorua